nataliekeys/ColorGuide-Chrome-Extension/README.md

 After turning on the tool either through the [Instruction Window](#instruction), or the shortcut `Alt Shift W`, a status label will appear in the top right corner.
 Now, users cannot interact with buttons or links on the webpage, but instead, wherever users click, a label will be created.

-There is no simulated back end.

 <img width="925" alt="Full Screen View" src="https://user-images.githubusercontent.com/64702845/224154070-82661e4f-bd32-4a5e-bc55-cbeaccb5f884.png">

 ### Screen 3: Color Labels

 Color labels can be placed anywhere on the open website and include the color name of the spot selected, a minimize button in the upper left, and a close button in the upper right.
 There is a circle in the upper left corner of the label, which indicates the location where the user clicked.

-There is no simulated back end.

 <img width="325" alt="Color Labels" src="https://user-images.githubusercontent.com/64702845/224150228-e3748516-317d-45ef-abd6-4767ca58ca61.png">